ibm-skills-network/portals-admin-knowledgebase/docs/learning-experiences/competitions.md

 - Define rules and guidelines
 - Establish judging criteria
 - Set timeframes and deadlines
-- Configure participant requirements
+- Configure submission requirements

+Once created, a web presence is set up for your competition that allows participants to view details, create teams, submit, and view their judging results.

 ## Managing Competitions

 For each competition, you can:

-- Track participant progress
 - Monitor submissions
 - Update competition details
-- View and manage results
+- View and manage results in the leaderboard
-- Archive completed competitions
+- Add mentors to assist with the competition
+- Use AI to assist with team building by matching partipants together based on their needs

 The competition interface provides a clean, organized way to manage educational challenges and encourage practical skill application among your learners.